shussain/vimrc/README.md

 * NERD tree
 * snipMate
 * statline
+* rails
-* netrw
+* numbers.vim
 * mswin (have modified it from what is in /usr/share/vim/vim73/mswin.vim)
-* numbers.vim

 ## Color theme
 * sunburn